Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Nastasic/istockphoto

 If you’re keeping your balances low, paying off your card in full each month, or — better yet but unlikely — not carrying any credit card debt at all, you’re ahead of the game.
 Many Americans aren’t so lucky.
-According to TransUnion’s latest data, the average credit card balance per consumer hit $6,580 in Q4 2024.
+According to TransUnion’s latest data, the average credit card balance per consumer was still hovering around $6,400 in 2025 — near record highs as Americans continue grappling with rising costs and interest rates.

 You’re Investing for Retirement